Buying guide

 02

-Aurora shows the named enterprise controls that mature procurement teams expect to see in the base product story.
+Aurora names the enterprise controls mature procurement teams expect in the base product.

 03